Seroquel used for autism

 While Seroquel has proven benefits, it is important to be aware of potential side effects.
 Common side effects of Seroquel include drowsiness, dizziness, weight gain, and constipation.
 It is essential to work closely with a healthcare professional to monitor any potential side effects and determine the most appropriate dosage for each individual.

-See also Seroquel compendium suisse
+See also Seroquel effects on fetus

 Overall, Seroquel can be an effective treatment option for managing autism symptoms and improving the quality of life for individuals with Autism Spectrum Disorder.
 It is crucial to discuss with a healthcare professional to evaluate the potential benefits and risks of using Seroquel as part of a comprehensive treatment plan.